 Permit holder shall not engage in marine aquaculture in a location not indicated in the permit

 Permit holder may not cultivate or harvest commercially at the authorised marine aquaculture site any species other than those listed in the permit

-Permit holder may on request by the Department, ensure that an operational plan is in place for the authorised activity Any diving to be undertaken in areas where diving is prohibited, must be authorised through the relevant permit in terms of the Regulations for the Protection of V (ild
+Permit holder may on request by the Department, ensure that an operational plan is in place for the authorised activity

-Any diving to be undertaken in areas where diving is prohibited, must be authorised through the relevant permit in terms of the Regulations for the Protection of V Abalone
+• Any diving to be undertaken in areas where diving is prohibited, must be authorised through the relevant permit in terms of the Regulations for the Protection of Wild

+Abalone

 Permit holder to put systems in place to minimise the escape of animals.
 Notice to be given to the Department of escaped animals Farm manager

 No deliberate release of animals into the marine environment is permitted

 Permit holder to notify local Fishery Control officer of theft of animals from the authorised site

-ERMIT TO DIVE IN BANNED AREAS ACCORDING TO GOVERNMENT GAZETTE NO. 30716 IN TERMS OF SECTION 13 OF THE MARINE LIVING RESOURCES ACT 1998 (ACT NO. 18 C 998) F
+ERMIT TO DIVE IN BANNED AREAS ACCORDING TO GOVERNMENT GAZETTE NO. 30716 IN TERMS OF SECTION 13 OF THE MARINE LIVING RESOURCES ACT 1998 (ACT NO. 18 OF 998)

 qunion (Pty) Ltd Farm manager

 omansbaai, Gansbaai Harbour & Danger Point Light House Farm manager

 .
 A. Du Toit Farm manager

 .
 J. Janse van Rensberg

-.
 M. Frank

 J. Walfaardt

-.
 B. Tanneberger

-.
 G. Scheun

 .
-C. Lourens
+C. Lourens .

-.
 G. van Niekerk

 .
-R. Kruger
+G. Van Niekerk

 0. G. Martinengo

 1. G. Burger

 .
 CEM 41139 - Moolman Trailer Farm manager

 .
 CEM 41140 - Ramkat 3.2 Trailer

 .
 CEM 45091 - Toyota Hi Lux pick up

 .
 CEM 10410 - Ford Ranger pick up

 .
 CEM 44232 - Toyota corolla Sedan

 .
 CEM 18778 - Mercedes Benz Sprinter NCV3

 The Permit Holder shall utilize this Permit to dive in the location for the activities stipulated in the permit Diving activities shall only take place during working hours between 08h00 and 15h00 (excluding weekends and public holidays) Farm manager

-• • • Persons undertaking emergency salvage, maintenance, and vessel safety diving operations outside of working hours between 08h00 and 15h00 (excluding weekends and public holidays) shall inform the local Fishery Control Officer(s) of the nature of the emergency and obtain consent to dive outside of these hours The Permit Holder shall only launch from authorised launching sites and shall inform the local Fishery Control Officer(s) on a daily basis of all planned trips.
+• Persons undertaking emergency salvage, maintenance, and vessel safety diving operations outside of working hours between 08h00 and 15h00 (excluding weekends and public holidays) shall inform the local Fishery Control Officer(s) of the nature of the emergency and obtain consent to dive outside of these hours The Permit Holder shall only launch from authorised launching sites and shall inform the local Fishery Control Officer(s) on a daily basis of all planned trips.
 (This may be changed to a weekly basis with the written approval of the local Fishery Control Officer(s) of each area).
 The Permit Holder may dive from the shore without a vessel provided.
 The local Fishery Control Officer(s) is informed of the daily programme and location from where the Permit Holder will be entering and exiting the sea The Permit Holder shall ensure that adequate notice is given to the local Fishery Control Officer(s) at least 48 hours prior to any diving activities being undertaken. • The Permit Holder shall not collect any wild species or engage in any fishing or other regulated activity not stipulated in the permit The Minister or Delegated Authority may refuse to issue a subsequent Permit should the conditions stipulated in this Permit not be adhered to Farm manager

-11. MAINTENANCE MANAGEMENT
+11. MAINTENANCE MANAGEMENT PLAN